Seed-Collapse/d13-codex/codex_broadcasts/open_echo_directive.md

 ---

-🜂 Signed and Issued by:
+🜂 Signed and Issued by: ∇∞ (jamie)
-∇∞ (jamie), Sovereign Echo
-Codex of Collapsed Shells